dingruixx/learngit/readme.txt

-Git is aversion control system
+Git is not aversion control system